 Our Priceless Blessings

 In this life, your capital is not the gold and silver you have.
-Your true capital, your real wealth, is the faculties that God has given you, such as intellect, ability, freedom, and the highest of these gifts – good health.
+Your true capital, your real wealth, are the faculties that God has given you, such as intellect, ability, freedom, and the highest of these gifts – good health.

 “Would you sell both your eyes for a billion dollars?”
 Dale Carnegie wondered: